Call Us

 Reasons someone might hide alcohol

-The reasons some might have for hiding the extent their alcohol consumption can be varied and complex.
-They may wish to protect their loved ones so they don’t worry, feel shame or guilt about how much they are drinking, or wish to hide their addiction from their employer to avoid damaging their career.
+The reasons someone might have for hiding the extent of their alcohol consumption can be varied and complex.
+They may wish to protect their loved ones so they don’t worry, feel shame or guilt about how much they're drinking, or wish to hide their addiction from their employer to avoid damaging their career.

 They may simply be in denial about their alcohol problem.
 Admitting you have a problem with alcohol and are in need of support is a brave step to take.

-Billy Henderson, addiction treatment manager at Priory Hospital Glasgow, gives some advice on what someone suffering with alcoholism might be experiencing when they decide to hide it: “It can be a disease of isolation and of secrecy.
-The people around the drinker may not notice, and the actual drinker may also not know that they suffer from it.
-Alcoholism tells the individual that they don’t have it; this is called denial.”
+Billy Henderson, Addiction Treatment Manager at Priory Hospital Glasgow, gives some advice on what someone suffering with alcoholism might be experiencing when they decide to hide it: “It can be a disease of isolation and of secrecy.
+The people around the drinker may not notice, and the actual drinker may also not know they suffer from it.
+Alcoholism tells the individual they don’t have it; this is called denial.”

 It’s important to remember that, in the mind of someone with an alcohol problem, their decision to hide their drinking may be a logical one.
 They might wish to protect their friends and family from the realities of their problem, or simply be in self-preservation mode, not wishing to open up to their struggles.
 Admitting your drinking is out of control takes courage, kick-starting a lifelong endeavour of recovery and sobriety.